4* St Pierre Park, Guernsey

 - This holiday is 100% financially protected.
 ATOL protected 2713

 The St Pierre Park is set on the outskirts of St Peter Port in 35 acres of beautiful landscaped gardens.
 The high street and harbour are just a five minute drive away or a 20 minute stroll.
 Guests can unwind in the fantastic health club and spa, which offers a breathtaking swimming pool, marble steam room, five treatment rooms, a relaxation room and stunning views over the lake and gardens.4 nt St Pierre Park, St Peter Port

-The St Pierre Park is set on the outskirts of St Peter Port in 35 acres of beautiful landscaped gardens.
-The high street and harbour are just a five minute drive away or a 20 minute stroll.
-Guests can unwind in the fantastic health club and spa, which offers a breathtaking swimming pool, marble steam room, five treatment rooms, a relaxation room and stunning views over the lake and gardens.
+The St Pierre Park is set on the outskirts of St Peter Port in 35 acres of beautiful landscaped gardens with the high street and harbour within a five minute drive or 20 minute stroll.